Questions and Answers

 -

 GeoLaB is a project of the Helmholtz Association, Germany’s largest research organization.
-The project is funded with approximately 35 million euros from the Federal Ministry of Education and Research (BMBF).
+The project is funded with approximately 35 million euros from the Federal Ministry of Research, Technology and Space (BMFTR).
 Additionally, the Federal Company for Radioactive Waste Disposal (BGE) contributes 15 million euros.

 This funding covers the exploration phase and the construction of GeoLaB.
 Research activities within GeoLaB are project-based and supported by various public funding sources.